-- Signed Contract Agreement between the contractor and homeowner is a MUST.
+- A signed Contract Agreement between the contractor and the homeowner is a MUST.
 (No permit will be issued without a SIGNED contract of BOTH signatures)

 When do I need architectural plans?

-All plans for an assembly, educational, institutional, or hazardous occupancy of any size, and all plans for commercial buildings larger than five thousand (5000) sq ft or in a high wind zone of 130mph, must be prepared by a licensed architect or a registered engineer.
+All plans for an assembly, educational, institutional, or hazardous occupancy of any size, and all plans for commercial buildings larger than five thousand (5000) square feet or in a high wind zone of 130mph, must be prepared by a licensed architect or a registered engineer.

 Construction Plans & Plan Review Details: